Debio 0932Licensed to Debiopharm SA

 Debiopharm presented data from this Phase Ia study at the annual meeting of the American Society of Clinical Oncology in June 2012.
 Debio 0932 was tested in 50 patients in this portion of the study, including 22 patients that received Debio 0932 every other day and 28 patients that received daily dosing of Debio 0932.
 Debio 0932 was generally well tolerated in this study, with mostly adverse events classified as Grade 1 or 2, or mild to moderate, with no apparent dose or schedule relationship.
 In addition, no ocular or cardiac toxicities were observed and no consistent changes in hematology or biochemistry parameters were observed.
 The most common adverse events included asthenia, constipation, decreased appetite, diarrhea, nausea, and vomiting.
 Anti-tumor activity was assessed in 45 of the 50 patients enrolled in this study, with 2 patients achieving partial responses, including one patient with breast cancer and one patient with Kras-mutant lung cancer.
 Stable disease was observed in 12 patients and disease progression was observed in the remaining 31 patients.

 The recommended dose for further study was determined by Debiopharm to be 1000 mg daily and Debiopharm advanced Debio 0932 into the Phase Ib expansion portion of the study in the beginning of 2012 at this 1000 mg daily dosing level.
-The primary objectives ofthe Phase Ib portion of the study were to further assess the safety profile, pharmacokinetics and pharmacodynamics of Debio 0932 and to make a preliminary assessment of anti-tumor activity.
+The primary objectives of the Phase Ib portion of the study were to further assess the safety profile, pharmacokinetics and pharmacodynamics of Debio 0932 and to make a preliminary assessment of anti-tumor activity.
 Debiopharm completed the Phase Ib expansion portion of the study, enrolling approximately 30 patients with advanced solid tumors, including patients with advanced NSCLC.
-Curis anticipates that Debiopharm will present data from this study at a medical meeting during the second half of 2013.

 About Debio 0932